-MultiStream Transport (MST) allows you to connect multiple wired display devices to your computer by connecting to the VGA port on your computer and also to the VGA or DisplayPorts on a hub or an external docking station.
-You can connect in several ways, depending on the type of graphics controller installed on
+MultiStream Transport (MST) allows you to connect multiple wired display devices to your computer by connecting to the VGA or DisplayPorts on your computer and also to the VGA or DisplayPorts on a hub or an external docking station.
+You can connect in several ways, depending on the type of graphics controller installed on your computer and whether or not your computer includes a built-in hub.
+Go to Device Manager to find out what hardware is installed on your computer.